nimblehq/android-templates/sample-compose/README.md

 For `release` builds, we need to provide release keystore and signing properties:

 - Put the `release.keystore` file at root `config` folder.
-- Put keystore signing properties in [signing.properties](https://github.com/nimblehq/android-templates/blob/develop/template/signing.properties).
+- Put keystore signing properties in `signing.properties`